The short story...

 In another life, Katherine worked as a paediatric occupational therapist, specialising as a children’s counselor.
 She has also studied graphic design and loves typography, fabric and vintage teacups.

-Katherine grew up by the beach in Australia and now lives in Canada with her poet husband and their rather ridiculous dog.
+Katherine grew up by the beach in Australia and now lives in Canada with her poet husband, her book obsessed baby and their rather ridiculous dog.

 The long story...